 Turning a compost pile can be time consuming and a bit difficult to do.
 The material can get very heavy and cumbersome to move around which is needed in order to change the organic matter into hummus.
 All vegetable gardeners know that composting is a great way to get organic fertilizer for your garden beds. …

-I recently wrote an article which talked about a long list of weird things that you can compost which you might not have thought about.
-Today, I am doing to discuss those things you should never compost.
-Vegetable gardening is greatly enhanced with adding organic matter formed by composting.
-If you enjoy growing vegetables, you will …
+I recently wrote an article that talked about a long list of weird things that you can compost which you might not have thought about.
+Today, I am going to discuss those things you should never compost.
+Vegetable gardening is greatly enhanced by the addition of organic matter formed by composting.
+If you enjoy growing vegetables, …

 Composting allows me to add some organic matter to my garden, but the material often needs sifting.
 Instead of buying a compost sifter, I made my own DIY Compost Screen by using common plastic garden trays.
 These trays are readily available at most garden centers when you purchase a flat of seedlings.
 The come with …